-These documents are for the use of Harvard project managers or other Harvard representatives managing a capital building project (a project with a budget of $100,000 or greater).
-These guidelines provide a complete list of materials to be delivered to the PIRC at the close of a capital project.
-This document also includes the transmittal form due at the time of drop-off.
+This document is for the use of Harvard project managers or other Harvard representatives managing a capital construction project (a project with a budget of $100,000 or greater).
+These guidelines provide a complete list of materials to be delivered to the Harvard Property Information Resource Center (PIRC) at the close of a capital project.
+This document also includes the transmittal forms to be included with the delivery of the close-out package.

 Closeout Delivery Policies

 »Please contact the PIRC directly to schedule a project drop-off appointment at 617-496-8275 or email us.

 »Close-outs will not be accepted without a completed transmittal (see requirements above)